Donserio/simple_shell/README.md

 Example:
 ```
-$./shellby
+$./hsh
 $
 ```

 Alternatively, if command line arguments are supplied upon invocation, **shellby** treats the first argument as a file from which to read commands.
-The supplied file should contain one command per line. **Shellby** runs each of the commands contained in the file in order before exiting.
+The supplied file should contain one command per line. **hsh** runs each of the commands contained in the file in order before exiting.

 Example:
 ```
 $ cat test
 echo 'hello'
-$ ./shellby test
+$ ./hsh test
 'hello'
 $
 ```